DioNanos/nexuscli/README.md

 ## Overview

-NexusCLI is a lightweight, Termux-first AI cockpit to orchestrate Claude Code, Codex CLI, Gemini CLI, and Qwen Code CLI from a single web/terminal UI.
-It supports live interrupts, native session resume, and voice input with HTTPS auto-setup for remote devices.
+NexusCLI is a lightweight, Termux-first AI cockpit that orchestrates Claude Code, Codex CLI, Gemini CLI, and Qwen Code CLI from a single web/terminal UI.
+It supports live streaming, interrupts, session resume, workspace isolation, and remote voice input with auto HTTPS setup.

 ---